 To combat this issue, a new feature has been added to the Desktop app, called Roaming.
 The intention of this feature is to function similarly to the roaming configuration in cellular devices, whereby the user can choose to lock their Media Server geographic location should they wish, or to enable dynamic routing if that is still preferable.
 The latter option may be useful for users who travel frequently and would prefer not to have to remember to update this setting each time they arrive at a new location.

-The Roaming feature can be found in the Settings panel, under Call Preferences.
+The Roaming feature can be found within the Settings page.
+Click on Preferences and select Quality.

 For users who haven’t already been assigned a Media Server, this setting will default to Dynamic.
 However, clicking on the setting will allow the user to change this value.